Responsible Disclosure

 • Refrain from disclosing vulnerability details to the public before a mutually agreed-upon timeframe expires.

-Should legal action be initiated by a third party against Security Researchers for activities that were conducted in accordance with this Policy, we will inform third party (if needed) about authorization provided to Security Researchers in this Policy.
+Should legal action be initiated by a third party against Security Researchers for activities that were conducted in accordance with this Policy, we will inform third party (if needed) about authorisation provided to Security Researchers in this Policy.

 6. VULNERABILITY REPORTING